 THE END OF YEARS

-It was Saturday night, New Year’s Eve.
+It was New Year’s Eve.
 Arlen was at the mini-mall Lavanderia Laundromat loading a washing machine.
 He was alone under the fluorescent glare.
-He shut the washer lid and pushed the tray of coins into the slot.
+He shut the washer lid and pushed the slotted tray of coins into the machine.
 The washer began to throb.

 Arlen shuffled outside into the icy-cold evening.
 There was a lot of moonlight.
 He looked up at the great asteroid now looming brightly behind the full moon.
 The great asteroid made the moon look like the iris in a cosmic eyeball.
 It peered through the shimmering auroras in the upper atmosphere and it blinked behind the gauze of smoke from volcanoes far away.